Ohervet/Bjet_MCMC/README.md

   <img width="35%" src="logo/Bjet_MCMC_logo_v2.png">
 </p>

-**Bjet_MCMC** is a tool to to automatically model multiwavelength spectral energy distributions of blazars, considering one-zone synchrotron-self-Compton (SSC) model with or without the addition of external inverse-Compton process from the thermal emission of the nucleus.
+**Bjet_MCMC** is a tool to automatically model multiwavelength spectral energy distributions of blazars, considering one-zone synchrotron-self-Compton (SSC) model with or without the addition of external inverse-Compton process from the thermal emission of the nucleus.
 It also contains manual fitting functionalities for multi-zone SSC modeling.
-This tool is built as a MCMC python wrapper around the C++ code Bjet.
+This tool is built as an MCMC python wrapper around the C++ code Bjet.

 The main contributors of Bjet_MCMC are: Olivier Hervet, Caitlin Johnson, and Adrian Youngquist